kubernetes/kubernetes/docs/design/secrets.md

 The secret volume plugin will be responsible for:

-1. Returning a `volume.Builder` implementation from `NewBuilder` that:
+1. Returning a `volume.Mounter` implementation from `NewMounter` that:
     1. Retrieves the secret data for the volume from the API server
     2. Places the secret data onto the container's filesystem
     3. Sets the correct security attributes for the volume based on the pod's `SecurityContext`
-2. Returning a `volume.Cleaner` implementation from `NewClear` that cleans the volume from the container's filesystem
+2. Returning a `volume.Unmounter` implementation from `NewUnmounter` that cleans the volume from the container's filesystem

 ### Kubelet: Node-level secret storage